Welcome to flyfishing saltwater / freshwater.

 states of Florida and Rhode Island.

-The stream has a mixed bottom of sand and some gravel.
+This stream has a mixed bottom of sand and some gravel sections.

 Common insects are midges, segdes, mayflies and shrimp.